-ChipMOS has formulated the Occupational Safety & Health Committee (OSH Committee), which convenes quarterly meetings that are chaired by senior managers and attended by all department heads in addition to the OSH Committee members.
-The task of the OSH Committee is to draft environmental, safety and health (ESH) promotional strategies, establish ESH promotional objectives, and to foster continuous improvement plans in related areas.
+The Committee is chaired by level one managers, and all heads of department and members of the Committee participate thoroughly.
+Every three months, the regular Committee meeting is held, which conforms the legal requirement.
+The task of the committee is to draft environmental, safety and health (ESH) promotional strategies, establish ESH promotional objectives, and to foster continuous improvement plans in related areas.

 Hazard Identification, Risk assessment, and Incident Investigation

 Through the preventive mode of risk management and autonomous training in each fabs of ChipMOS, each employee's awareness of work safety and health is improved.
 Based on the established safety and health risk identification and assessment procedures, with the implementation of ISO 45001 system training courses by employees in every fab every year, the probability of risks and severity level are identified via the elements including hazard severity, frequency of occurrence and accident probability by conducting hazard identification and risk assessment procedures for each routine and non-routine operations from the five aspects, namely personnel, machinery, materials, engineering methods and the environment, to analyze the resulting major occupational safety and health risks, and find out the improvable hazard points, plan and propose corresponding control methods, corrective measures and goals/ management plans for reducing risks and avoid accidents.
 In 2021, based on major occupational safety and health risks, 22 improvement plans were proposed and all were completed as scheduled.